 I think this is a really common feeling to have, even if it looks like everyone around you is ready for this new chapter in their lives.
 Attending a post-secondary institution is a big change, and it's okay if you feel nervous about it.

-Choosing a university can be really stressful, so let me tell you how I narrowed down my options to Ontario Tech University.
+Choosing a university can be really stressful, so let me tell you how I narrowed down my options and picked Ontario Tech University.

 I live close to the north campus location so my commute isn't long at all.
 I just hop on the 915 bus and get to school in around 10 minutes!